Engee documentation

 $$ x_{1} + 2 x_{2} + 4 x_{3} = 7.0 $$

-The formulation of the problem is complete.
-You can review and check the problem:
+The task statement is completed.
+You can view and check the issue.:

 In [ ]: